Have you recently started hula hooping or perhaps you'd like to give it a go soon? Great decision! 😊

 One: Please do NOT buy a weighted hoop or simply don't go higher than a 1.2kg hoop (for many, even 1kg can be too heavy if you don't have the strength and stamina required).
 Also, please avoid hoops with beads or wavy tubing as they can do unnecessary damage.
 You even risk being put off hula hooping for ever.
 Can you imagine that?!

-I know you may not want to invest a lot in your first hoop, so with the help of Lottie from Hoopmaker I have put together a Hooper's Headstart Kit for only £25.
+I want everyone to have access to high-quality hoops from an expert hoop-maker, so with the help of wonderful Lottie from Hoopmaker I have put together a Hooper's Headstart Kit for only £25.
 This includes a custom dance hoop, postage, a beginner tutorial and a 15-minute online 121 session with me to help you troubleshoot or teach you a couple of easy moves.

 Are you into off-body hooping, circus tricks or doubles?
 Then you might want to look for hoops with a diameter starting at 36" and lower.

-Other places you can get your hoop from are Hoopspin, One Stop Hoop Shop, Etsy, Argos or Decathlon.
+Other great places you can get your hoop from are Hoopspin, One Stop Hoop Shop, This Bean Spins, (all of them independent), but you will also find makers and hoops on Etsy, Argos or Decathlon.
 You can also make your own, if you have a pair of crafty hands, the right tools and a bit of patience :)

 Feel free to ask me anything here or on email@example.com and let me know if you'd like to meet your local community through Planet Hoop.